mgao6767/specurve/README.md

 | cmd(_name_)          | set the command used to estimate models.
 Defaults to `reghdfe`.
 Can be one of `reghdfe` and `ivreghdfe`. |
 | **keepsin**gletons   | keep singleton groups.
 Only useful when using `reghdfe`.                                                 |

+## Update log

+2023-04-03:

+- Preserve the order of choices in each group as specified in the configuration file.
+- Allow no conditions specified in the configuration file.

+2023-04-02:

+- Allow `keepsingletons` option for `reghdfe`.

 ## Troubleshooting

 * **When following the help file, Stata reports error "file example_config_nlswork_1.yml could not be opened".**